paperswithcode/model-index/docs/index.md

 # Welcome to model-index documentation

-The model-index library with two goals:
+The model-index library has two goals:

 - Make it easy to maintain a source-of-truth index of ML model metadata
 - Enable the community to browse this model metadata on [Papers with Code](https://paperswithcode.com/)